 A vibrant platter overflowing with electrolyte-rich fruits—grapefruit halves, lime and lemon slices, fresh strawberries, blueberries, blackberries, raspberries, kiwi, mango cubes, pineapple, and apricots—arranged on a wooden board.

 Hydration is more than just quenching your thirst.
-Every cell in our body relies on water and electrolytes to function correctly.
-If we don't keep up with our fluid intake, we can experience everything from headaches and fatigue to more severe health problems (1).
+Every cell in your body relies on water and electrolytes to function correctly.
+If you don't keep up with fluid intake, you can experience headaches and fatigue, or even more severe health problems.¹

-Chronic dehydration, or the prolonged lack of sufficient fluid intake, can lead to a range of more severe health problems, including:
+Chronic dehydration involves a prolonged lack of sufficient fluid intake.
+It can lead to a range of more severe health problems, including:

-• Kidney Stones: The kidneys need enough fluids to clear uric acid and waste products from the body.
-Insufficient hydration can lead to the formation of kidney stones.
+• Kidney Stones: Your kidneys need enough fluid to clear uric acid and waste products from the body.
+Insufficient hydration can lead to kidney stone formation.

-• Urinary Tract Infections (UTIs): Dehydration can increase the risk of UTIs by allowing bacteria to accumulate in the urinary tract.
+• Urinary Tract Infections (UTIs): Dehydration can increase UTI risk by allowing bacteria to accumulate in the urinary tract.²

 • Heat-Related Illnesses: A lack of hydration can lead to heat exhaustion or heat stroke, particularly in hot weather or during physical exertion.